PARADISE or The Impermanence of Ice Cream

 Is this the same buck-toothed Kutisar that Jacob Rajan created in The Guru of Chai (which premiered in 2010) or is it his same character in a different scenario, as per commedia dell’arte conventions?
 Both had chai carts.
 This Kutisar has met his end in Wellington NZ, while working for Harvey Norman, but is recalling his early days as a chai wallah in Mumbai who deviated into kulfi (ice-cream) for a while.
 It could well be that after that time he moved south to Bangalore before emigrating to New Zealand.

 John Verryt’s simple set features a stepped trapezoid plinth upon which Kutisar lands with a thump to open the play.
-It is in the centre of a trapezium that turns out to confine him, although the Vulture which is central to this story – and wonderfully animated by puppeteer Jon Coddington – is able to enter and leave it at will, albeit in the memories and imagination of Kutisar.
+The trapezium turns out to confine him, although the Vulture which is central to this story – and wonderfully animated by puppeteer Jon Coddington – is able to enter and leave it at will, albeit in the memories and imagination of Kutisar.
 An upstage wall carries evocative projected imagery created by Verryt and edited by Bala Murali Shingade.
 A wildly varied and exacting sound design by composer David Ward synchronises with Andrew Potvin’s sometimes spectacular lighting design to great dramatic effect.

 Within this splendid consortium of design, Jacob Rajan – with his trade-mark character ‘mask’ (the teeth) – and clad in a wondrous red-and-black velvet shirt and stripy trousers (costume designer Elizabeth Whiting) – brings us another range of idiosyncratic characters, more subtly differentiated than in the past.
 We have to concentrate to keep track of the transitions.
 But the story they are cast in is another masterful creation by Rajan and Justin Lewis, who also directs the play.